redis/node-redis/README.md

 To get debug output run your `node_redis` application with `NODE_DEBUG=redis`.

 ## How to Contribute
-- open a pull request and then wait for feedback
+- Open a pull request or an issue about what you want to implement / change.
+We're glad for any help!

 ## Contributors
 Many [people](https://github.com/NodeRedis/node_redis/graphs/contributors) have have added features and fixed bugs in `node_redis`.
 Thanks to all of them!